-Credit tuition and fees for students may be charged as permitted by Article VI of the Public Community College Act and its implementing ICCB Rules, and as established by action of the Board of Trustees.
+Credit tuition and fees for students may be charged as permitted by Sections 6-2, 6-4, 6-4A and 6-1 of the Public Community College Act and implementing Section 1501.505 of ICCB Rules, and as established by action of the Board of Trustees.
 Other fees may be required depending on the status of the student, the program in which the student is enrolled, and the requirements of the College.